 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-Each morning after a hearty breakfast, we get cracking and enjoy a full day absorbed in what we love doing best: birdwatching.
-Each day we’ll spend most of the day outdoors, enjoying walks of up to 6 miles (10km) with plenty of stops to listen to the birds and enjoy a tasty picnic lunch together.
-Later on we can enjoy the sociable activities on offer at the Country House or quietly relax in the bar or a cosy lounge.
+After a hearty breakfast, we get cracking and enjoy a full day absorbed in what we love doing best: birdwatching.
+We’ll spend most of the day outdoors, enjoying walks of up to 6 miles (10km) with plenty of stops to listen to the birds and enjoy a tasty picnic lunch together.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.